About.

 A little bit about me.

 I’m a senior college student at West Chester University studying English and journalism.
 I was born and raised in Lewisburg, a small town in central PA.
 Don’t worry if you’ve never heard of it —most people haven’t.
-I also have a family, but we don’t need to go into details about that…

 Now that we’ve got the boring stuff out of the way, let’s get a little more into what makes me, me.
 I live a vegan lifestyle; sustainability and animal welfare is extremely important to me.
 With that being said, I definitely don’t fit into the pacifist, healthy, crunchy granola vegan stereotype.
-I’m no stranger to overindulging in alcohol on the weekends and it isn’t a rare occurrence for my meals to solely consist of meatless chicken nuggets.
+I’m no stranger to overindulging in alcohol on the weekends and it isn’t a rare occurrence for my meals to solely consist of meatless chicken nuggets and Doritos.
 I’m also no stranger to losing my temper, but don’t worry, I’m working on it.

 As you can see, I have no fucking idea what I’m doing, and that’s where the idea for Faking It came from.
-I’m a 21 year old adult trying my best to grow and act like I have my shit together, something that I think most people can relate to.
+I’m a 21-year-old young adult trying my best to grow and act like I have my shit together—something that I think most people can relate to.
 This publication can be a guide for growing into adulthood, a distraction from adulthood, or whatever you want it to be.
-Who am I to tell you what to think?

 A little bit about Faking It.